85

 The artwork on the CD is a little different from the original artwork on the LP.
 Very similar; the Christmas tree is drawn differently, and some of the characters on the cover have had their images reversed.
 But it is a very good and very close representation of the original.

 The CD insert contains a list of musicians and a short endorsement of Vince Guaraldi.
 The back of the insert lists the songs with writer credits.
 The track listing is the same as the original release that contained 11 songs.
-There is one bonus track included on the CD release starting in 1988 and more bonus tracks on releases starting in 2006.
+There is one bonus track included on the CD release starting in 1987 and more bonus tracks on releases starting in 2006.

 The CD opens with O Tannenbaum.
 A soulful rendition of the German version of O Christmas Tree.

-The second track, a traditional Christmas hymn called What Child Is This, was recorded at the same time as the other songs, but did not appear in the TV special.
+The second track, a traditional Christmas hymn called What Child Is This was recorded at the same time as the other songs, but did not appear in the TV special.

 The 3rd track, My Little Drum, is one of 6 songs Guaraldi wrote for the soundtrack album.
 It’s kind of not right to say that because as stated earlier, the songs were chosen and recorded before anything was drawn.
 My Little Drum features the choral voices of the St. Paul’s Episcopal Church Children’s Choir of San Rafael, outside of San Francisco.
 To me, the arrangement seems to be influenced by The Little Drummer Boy.
 Throughout the song, the children’s voices maintain a monotonic cadence supplemented with a left hand piano bass chord, also monotonic.

 The 4th track features Linus And Lucy.
 Everyone knows this song!
 And everyone knows from where they know this song.
-This has to be one of the most popular Christmas songs ever written.
+This has to be one of the most popular songs ever written.
 All over the world, people know this as the song that plays over the classic dance scene in the special.
 Written in 1963 as the overall theme for the original Peanuts documentary that never aired, it was a defining song of what would influence Vince Guaraldi throughout the recording of the Christmas special album.

 Following the instrumental version of Christmas Time Is Here, is the vocal performance.
 Once again featuring the voices of the St. Paul’s Episcopal Church Children’s Choir of San Rafael.
 This is the OTHER song everybody knows, and where they know it from.